khanhnguyenvinh2002/coffeeventure/README.md

 ## Walk through!

+### Background:

+Going to cafes to study or hang out with friends has always been a big part of Vietnamese culture.
+There has not been any platform where Vietnames coffee lovers can find good cafes and share stories of going to cafes.

 ### This is the sign in page with JWT authentication!

 Don't worry, your password will be hashed and even us don't know the password!